Johannis de Rijke: Mikuni Harbour Project

-Kiso Delta Regulation
+Kiso Delta Regulation and Kiso Lock

-The city of Nagoya, along with its surrounding areas, has historically grappled with the challenges posed by water management, frequently facing flooding from the Kiso Delta at the confluences of the Kiso River, the Nagara River, and the Ibi River.
-Efforts to regulate these rivers date back to the Edo period, yet these early attempts largely failed to yield significant results.
-In the period spanning 1878 to 1900, De Rijke undertook extensive research in this region and subsequently developed a comprehensive plan aimed at segregating the three rivers in the lower stretches of the Kiso Delta.

-The proposed project was a monumental undertaking, with an estimated cost of 9.74 million yen, a figure representing over 10% of the national budget at the time.
-The execution of this ambitious plan extended until the year 1912, reflecting the scale and complexity of the intervention required to address the long-standing water management challenges in this region.
+Efforts to regulate flooding and control water management in the Nagara, Ibi and Kiso rivers around the city of Nagoya date back to the Edo period.
+Between 1878 and 1900, de Rijke undertook extensive research in the region and subsequently developed a plan aimed at segregating the three rivers in the lower stretches of the Kiso Delta.
+The regulation project was a monumental undertaking, with an estimated cost of 9.74 million yen, a figure representing over 10% of the national budget at the time.
+The works were complete in 1912.